 In keeping with the liberal arts setting, students are encouraged to find the convergence between dance and other academic and artistic pursuits that interest them.
 Because the program is a B.A. and not a B.F.A., students will take the majority of their credits outside of the department and many students choose to balance their studies in dance with other majors.
 Faculty and advisers in the department work closely with students to guide them on the educational track that best serves their career goals.
 The undergraduate curriculum serves as preparation for graduate study, performance careers, dance related occupations such as physical therapy and dance therapy, and other fields demanding strong communication skills, creativity, commitment, and the ability to work collaboratively and independently.

 Seattle is the home of Pacific Northwest Ballet, On The Boards, and numerous modern dance companies.
-The UW World Series at Meany Theater brings internationally acclaimed companies to campus and offers a number of master classes with renowned dance artists for UW dance students.
+The Meany Center series brings internationally acclaimed companies to campus and offers a number of master classes with renowned dance artists for UW dance students.